Jeffrey S. Evans & Assoc.

 While he was still a senior in high school Jeff became sole owner of Green Valley Auctions, which had been founded in 1967 by his parents Leighton and Kathryn Evans.

-From their state-of-the-art auction gallery, built in 2009 within walking distance of the old location, Jeff and Beverley continue to conduct the quality catalogued auctions of early glass and lighting and fine antiques that brought national attention to Green Valley Auctions over the years.
+From their state-of-the-art auction gallery, built in 2009 within walking distance of the old location, Jeff and Beverley Evans continue to conduct the quality catalogued auctions of early glass and lighting and fine antiques that brought national attention to Green Valley Auctions, and Jeff himself, over the years.
+Through their new firm the Evanses also offer appraisals, private brokering, expert consultations and management services for personal and estate collections, as well as educational symposiums that are desgned with both collectors and professionals in mind.

 The company logo is inspired by the decoration found on the circa 1800 Shenandoah Valley of Virginia hanging cupboard that brought the highest bid price in the history of Jeff Evans' catalogued auctions.
 Boldly painted by Johannes Spitler in red, white and blue, and featuring a six-point buck bounding diagonally across the door panel, the cupboard achieved a record price for American painted furniture when it sold on November 13, 2004 for $962,500.